wellcaffeinated/wellcaffeinated.github.com/_posts/2013-01-12-creating-a-3d-histogram-with-css-3d-transforms.md

     - 3D
 ---

-Using CSS 3D transforms can be a bit a bit challenging.
+Using CSS 3D transforms can be a bit challenging.
 It's new, support is sketchy, and it requires a type of spatial thinking that we aren't used to on the web (yet).
 But the results are worth it.
 With a bit of CSS and some javascript for event binding, you can turn a boring old table into a 3D histogram like this one:

 <style>
 .noselect *,